vinterskogen/laravel-uploaded-image/docs/installation.md

 **Note**:

-- Backward compatibility for PHP 5.6 and Laravel 5.3 is planned.
-- Intervention Image requires GD Library (>=3.0) or Imagick PHP extension (>=6.5.7).
-Check if you have installed at least one of then.
+- Intervention Image library requires GD library or Imagick PHP extension Check if you have installed at least one of then.
-- GD is used by Intervention Image as default driver for image handling.
+- GD is used by Intervention Image driver for image handling by default.
-- Imagick support is also provided by Intervention Image - check the [documentation](http://image.intervention.io/getting_started/configuration) page if you want to enable it.
+- Imagick support is also provided - check the Intervention Image's [documentation](http://image.intervention.io/getting_started/configuration) if you want to enable it.